What to expect during your visit

 - Adaptive Optics

 Please note that individuals undergoing specialized testing, ophthalmic exam, and consultation should prepare for a long appointment.
 Initial testing may need to be split over multiple days.
-Please ask our administrative assistant to estimate your appointment length for you.
+Please ask our scheduler to estimate your appointment length for you.

 Most of the patients seen in our clinic have an inherited eye disease.
 In order to help determine the likelihood that an individual's disease is inherited, and in what manner, all patients seen at the Oregon Retinal Degeneration Center meet with a Genetic Counselor.
 The Genetic Counselor will ask specific questions pertaining to the vision and overall health of family members.
 If you do not know much about your family history, but have a close relative (like a mother or sibling) who can attend the appointment with you, they may be able to provide valuable information.